 The legal standing of the nationalities living in Austria - "ethnic groups" ("Volksgruppen") according to official Austrian terminology - is regulated by the Law on Ethnic Groups (Volksgruppengesetz) of 1976 and the 1977 decree on the establishment of ethnic group councils.
 Going beyond fundamental human rights, the 1955 State Treaty (Staatsvertrag) separately recognizes the rights of Croatian and Slovenian nationalities, while making no mention of the Hungarian or Czech ethnic groups.
 However, the Law on Ethic Groups, adopted on 7 July 1976, applies to five ethnic groups, including Hungarians as well.
 The law defines an ethnic group as "groups of Austrian citizens born and residing on federal territory whose native language is not German and who possess their own folk traditions" (Art.1, par.2).
 The law also calls for the establishment of ethnic group councils, to which end detailed regulations were laid down in the decree of 18 January 1977.
 In all of Austria, the Hungarian Ethnic Group Council has 16 voting members, of which 8 members are appointed and 8 are delegated by the various associations.
 The total number of members of the Council is divided equally between the Hungarian communities of Burgenland and those of Vienna and the surrounding areas.
 The law states that any Austrian citizen who is eligible for membership in Parliament and can be expected to represent the interests of the relevant ethnic group can become a member of the ethnic group council member.
+The ethnic group council is an advisory body without independent sphere of competence, and its members are appointed by the chancellor after being delegated by the respective organizations.

 In 1997 the body made up of ethnic group council chairmen and their deputies drafted a joint memorandum which contains the demands of every ethnic group from school education to language use and the creation of mass media programs in the language of the ethnic groups.
 The memorandum was handed over on 24 June 1997 to the federal chancellor and the chairman of parliament.
-As a direct effect of the memorandum, bilingual locality signs (German-Croatian and German-Hungarian, respectively) were erected in July 2000 in Burgenland.
-Following this measure, Felsőpulya (Oberpullendorf), Felsőőr
+As a direct effect of the memorandum, bilingual locality signs (German-

-(Oberwart), Alsóőr (Unterwart), and Őrisziget (Siget in der Wart) received new bilingual locality signs.
+Croatian and German-Hungarian, respectively) were erected in July 2000 in Burgenland.
+Following this measure, Felsőpulya (Oberpullendorf), Felsőőr (Oberwart), Alsóőr (Unterwart), and Őrisziget (Siget in der Wart) received new bilingual locality signs.

 Declared principles and demands are, however, not always adequately translated into practice.
-This is highlighted by the fact that since the end of 1995, the Burgenland cable television company has drastically cut the air time of the Hungarian-language television programs.
-The cable company cited decreasing viewership as a reason for its action.
+This is highlighted by the fact that since the end of 1995, the Burgenland cable television company has drastically cut the airtime of the Hungarian-language television programs.
+The cable company cited the decreasing number of viewers as a reason for its action.
 This move adversely affected the Hungarian community because Hungarian-language television programs play an important role as a source of information and in preserving national identity.
-Nevertheless, the Burgenland station of Austrian Radio and Television is broadcasting a weekly half-hour program in the Hungarian language and a half-hour television program two to three times annually.
+Nevertheless, the Burgenland station of Austrian Radio and Television is broadcasting a weekly half-hour program in Hungarian.
+Since 1 January 2002, it also broadcasts daily from 18.55 to 19.00 hours Hungarian language ethnic group news, besides, every Monday from 20.50 to 21.00 hours a cultural program in Hungarian.
+There is also a half-hour television program two to three times annually, and six programs a year have been planned from 2002 on.